 Since the turn of the 21st century, Dubai has rocketed up its popularity rankings.
 The city has implemented an ambitious tourism strategy to attract 25 million visitors a year by 2025, and it’s already almost there.

-Thanks to its iconic skyscrapers, unrivaled adventure activities, fantastic tourist attractions, family friendly theme parks, world-class entertainment and exclusive experiences (dinner in the sky, anyone?), Dubai has established itself as a global leader in innovation, technology, and tourism.
+Thanks to its iconic skyscrapers, unrivaled indoor activities, fantastic tourist attractions, family friendly theme parks, world-class entertainment and exclusive experiences (dinner in the sky, anyone?), Dubai has established itself as a global leader in innovation, technology, and tourism.
 But the City of Gold is also rich in vibrant history and culture, which exquisitely complements its modern flare.

 From learning the fascinating history of Falconry to walking through the streets of Old Dubai, it may seem that the city has been busy at work running into the future, however, its cultural ties and humble beginnings remain true parts of the city’s appeal.